-Based on their 2018 fiscal year inventory, CMU will work to minimize their emissions by focusing on strategies aimed primarily at heating, transportation, and electricity.
+To date, CMU has worked to minimize their emissions by focusing on strategies aimed at electricity, heating, transportation.
 CMU's current reduction plan is shown below.

-Category Strategy Considering Planned Implemented Make use of natural lighting as much as possible Use standby settings on electronics Set computers to power saving mode Put up signage to help people remember to turn off lights and equipment Regularly monitor your usage through your online account with your utility provider to identify inefficiencies Implement a policy that all office-based equipment and lighting is turned off when not in use Implement a policy that all non office-based equipment is turned off when not in use Replace incandescent lightbulbs with light-emitting diodes Electricity Replace fluorescent tube lighting with LED tubes Electricity Replace older fluorescent lighting with higher-efficiency models Purchase/install energy efficient office equipment as old ones expire Replace desktop computers with laptops at their end of life Install occupancy sensors in common areas Use variable-frequency drives (VFD) to improve efficiency Applied for a grant with Heritage Manitoba to develop a conservation plan for the Heritage Designated building with the highest electricity usage.
-This plan would look to explore where the consumption is coming from and make a plan for reductions.
-Ensure bay doors in warehouses and workshops are closed when not in use Implement a regular maintenance program Check settings on programmable thermostats (if installed) so that heat is turned down in the evenings and on weekends Install programmable thermostats Insulate piping llt Assess condition of weather stripping and install new as Heat needed Substitute electric heat in the place of natural gas in cases where temperature throughout your space is uneven Install energy efficient windows Install or upgrade building insulation Applied for a grant with Heritage Manitoba to develop a conservation plan for the Heritage Designated building.
-This plan would look to explore opportunities for increased insulation and efficiency in a building that can not be addressed in conventional ways.
+Category Strategy Considering Planned Implemented

+Make use of natural lighting as much as possible

+Use standby settings on electronics

+Set computers to power saving mode

+Put up signage to help people remember to turn

+off lights and equipment

+Regularly monitor your usage through your online

+account with your utility provider to identify

+inefficiencies

+Implement a policy that all office-based

+equipment and lighting is turned off when not in

+use

+Implement a policy that all non-office-based

+equipment is turned off when not in use

+Replace incandescent lightbulbs with light-

+Electricity emitting diodes Replace fluorescent tube lighting with LED tubes

+LIECTICITY Replace older fluorescent lighting with higher-

+efficiency models

+Purchase/install energy efficient office equipment

+as old ones expire

+Replace desktop computers with laptops at their

+end of life

+Install occupancy sensors in common areas

+Use variable-frequency drives (VFD) to improve

+efficiency

+Applied for a grant with Heritage Manitoba to

+develop a conservation plan for the Heritage

+Designated building with the highest electricity

+usage.
+This plan would look to explore where the

+consumption is coming from and plan for reductions.

+Ensure bay doors in warehouses and workshops

+are closed when not in use

+Implement a regular maintenance program

+Check settings on programmable thermostats (if

+Lloot installed) so that heat is turned down in the

+Heat evenings and on weekends

+Install programmable thermostats

+Insulate piping

+Assess condition of weather stripping and install

+new as needed